just-work/django-celery-rpc/README.md

 Client and server are designed to:

- - filter models with Django ORM lookups;
+ - filter models with Django ORM lookups, Q-objects and excludes;
  - change model state (create, update, update or create, delete);
  - change model state in bulk mode (more than one object per request);
  - atomic get-set model state with bulk mode support;
  - call function;
+ - client does not require Django;

 ## Basic Configuration